Banner for Adult Basic Education

 Course Reading Courses Hours Scale

 The Adult Basic Education program is designed to provide adults with sufficient basic education to enable them to benefit from job training and retraining programs, and to obtain and retain productive employment.
-A student must demonstrate proficiency in 100% of the basic academic standards to earn a literacy completion point (LCP).
-An LCP is the attainment of academic or workforce readiness skills that qualify the participant for further basic education, vocational education or employment.
+A student must demonstrate proficiency in 100% of the basic academic standards to progress to the next educational functioning level (EFL).
+An EFL is the attainment of academic or workforce readiness skills that qualify the participant for further basic education, vocational education or employment.

 Outcomes

-Progression through LCP levels measured by approved standardized tests or documentation of mastery of basic competencies.
+Progression through EFL levels is measured by approved standardized tests or documentation of mastery of basic competencies.
 Completion of targeted LCPs allows students to progress to the next academic level.
 Completion measures include:

 • Completing an educational level,